sethfoxen/TeleQ/README.md

 ### Stopping the Bot
 - Press `CTRL+C` to exit.
 - The bot will shut down gracefully, ensuring that no messages are lost.
+- `SIGTERM` is fully supported, so you could run the script as a system service properly.

 ## Error Handling
 - If the bot reaches the Telegram API limit, it will wait for the required cooldown period plus an additional 60 seconds before retrying.
 - If the bot loses internet connection, it will retry every 60 seconds until reconnected.
 - Any errors will be logged for debugging.
 - The bot has a `/ping` command that will reply to the chat, so you can tell if it's running or not.
+- The `/queue` command will display the number of items in the queue.
+- `/clearqueue` clears the queue.